James-Mart/eden-fractal-contract/README.md

 * eosrewardamt - Only callable by an admin.
 Configures the total amount of EOS used for distributions after meetings.
 * fiboffset - Only callable by an admin.
 Sets the 0-based index of the fibonacci sequence used for native token distribution to rank 1 (e.g. if offset = 5, rank 1 members will be allocated 8 new tokens).
 * submitranks - Only callable by an admin.
 Submits all group rankings.
 Order each group in the order they rank (rank 1 first, rank 6 last).
+* submitcons - Callable by anyone with EOS acc.
+Action enables each user to submit rankings for members of his group.
+* startelect - Only callable by an admin.
+Action enables to start new election by incrementing election number and setting time point for the start of the election.

 # Contributing